 Start a Blog and Make Money!

-All you have to do is post and the money will roll in, right?
+All you have to do is post, and the money will roll in, right?
 Well, if only it were that easy.
-You have to “post” quality content, that is well written and caters to what your site visitors are interested in or better yet, need.
+But, instead, you have to “post” quality content that is well written and caters to what your site visitors are interested in or, better yet, need.

 - “I can't write.”

 - “Do I have to learn how to write?”

 - “The fact is I have no idea what to write about.”

 - “What if I am just not that good of a writer?“

 Have any of the above statements crossed your mind?
 Unfortunately, this is what I hear all the time.
 Blog owners who know they want to have a blog or know they should be blogging but are too intimidated to put themselves out there.

 I know exactly how you feel.
 It can be scary because to be a good writer; you will have to leave a little bit of yourself on the page to engage your audience.

 Start writing, no matter what.
 The water does not flow until the faucet is turned on.Louis L'Amour